1Gazzar1/yt-sync-backend/README.md

 ## TO-DO

-1. find a way to extract mp3 metadata and fix the /:jobId/:songId endpoint
+1. test the cleanup.js job
-2. test the cleanup.js job
+2. implement rate limiting

 ### When making the client make sure you